EnarJoesaar/Python_game/README.md

 ### Installing

-You also need the pygame script before you start
+Before you start you also need the pygame script

 that can be achieved in PyCharm by...